-investigate 1.
-Who are we ultimately ministering for?
+Who are we ultimately ministering for ?
 Explain.
 2. What do we learn here about those we minister with?

-3. What do we learn here about those we minister to?
+3. What do we learn here about those we minister to ?
 4. We must 'speak the truth in love'.
 What is this?
 Why is it crucial?
 5. What personal challenges are you aware of in terms of playing your part in this ministry team?

+your part in this ministry team?